AssemSalama/Bike-Sharing-Analysis/README.md

 reader to hypothesis testing and some of its main applications.
 Finally, we presented the basics of time series analysis, and how to identify the best time series models when dealing with nonstationary time series.

+ ## 📌 The upcoming projects in the series of The Data Analysis Workshop Book by Packt :
+ 1. Bike Sharing Analysis ✅
+ 2. Absenteeism at Work
+ 3. Analyzing Bank Marketing Campaign Data
+ 4. Tackling Company Bankruptcy
+ 5. Analyzing the Online Shopper's Purchasing Intention
+ 6. Analysis of Credit Card Defaulters
+ 7. Analyzing the Heart Disease Dataset
+ 8. Analyzing Online Retail II Dataset
+ 9. Analysis of the Energy Consumed by Appliances
+ 10. Analyzing Air Quality